![]() |

 Edward C.

-"Tex" Gibson - Crewchief '70-71 - Died April 1973 in CA
+"Tex" Gibson - Crewchief '70-71 - Died April 1973 in San Joaquin, CA

 CW2 Jim H. Cass III - Pilot - 70-71 - Died Aug.
 2001